kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/cordova.md

 ![Native capabilities](_assets/cordova-4.png)

-## CLI interoperability.
+## CLI interoperability

 Cordova projects in Visual Studio synchronize with changes made to your project folder on-disk.
 Changes can flow in and out of Visual Studio whether you’re working with third-party tools or on other operating systems.
 (The default file structure for Cordova projects is based on the structure expected by the Apache Cordova command-line tools, which makes it easier to work directly with the Apache Cordova CLI or other tools that expect that folder structure.)

 ## Connect to data

-Visual Studio and Azure provide the tools and services necessary to deliver a personalized experience across all your devices – phones, tablets, desktops, TVs and “things” running iOS, Android and Windows.
+Visual Studio and Azure provide the tools and services necessary to deliver a personalized experience across all your devices – phones, tablets, desktops, TVs, and “things” running iOS, Android, and Windows.

 With just a few lines of code, you can: